William Jones (philologist): Oration by Hendrik Arent Hamaker

+Sir William Jones in American Literature

+Herman Melville's Moby-Dick mentions William Jones in Chapter 79, "The Prairie":Champollion deciphered the wrinkled granite hieroglyphics.
+But there is no Champollion to decipher the Egypt of every man's and every being's face.
+Physiognomy, like every other human science, is but a passing fable.
+If then, Sir William Jones, who read in thirty languages, could not read the simplest peasant's face in its profounder and more subtle meanings, how may unlettered Ishmael hope to read the awful Chaldee of the Sperm Whale's brow?
+I put that brow before you.
+Read it if you can.

 Edgar Allan Poe's short story "Berenice" starts with a motto, the first half of a poem, by Ibn Zaiat: Dicebant mihi sodales si sepulchrum amicae visitarem, curas meas aliquantulum fore levatas.
 It was taken from the works of William Jones, and here is the missing part (from Complete Works, Vol. 2, London, 1799):

 Dixi autem, an ideo aliud praeter hoc pectus habet sepulchrum?

-My companions said to me, if I would visit the grave of my friend, I might somewhat alleviate my worries.
+My companions said to me, if I would visit the grave of my lover, I might somewhat alleviate my worries.
 I answered "could she be buried elsewhere than in my heart?"

 Memorial

 There is a statue of Jones, by the sculptor John Bacon in St Paul's Cathedral, London, erected in 1799.